Myths About Going to the Cloud

 Use any BI platform to build my dashboards

 Most BI platforms provide access to cloud platforms, but when it comes to SaaS, there are some limitations enforced by the APIs.
-Even if the BI platform gives access to all APIs offered by the platform, it is challenging to connect to multiple SaaS applications to create a cross-functional dashboards that goes across HR to financials to sales to manufacturing.
+Even if the BI platform gives access to all APIs offered by the platform, it is challenging to connect to multiple SaaS applications to create cross-functional dashboards that go across HR to financials to sales to manufacturing.
 API will limit direct access to data.

 No Need for IT Support

-Going with a SaaS provided eliminates the need for large infrastructure and upgrades to the application; all of this will be taken care of by the provider.
+Going with a SaaS provider eliminates the need for large infrastructure and upgrades to the application; all of this will be taken care of by the provider.
 That is a good thing, but this doesn’t mean IT is not needed.
 More than ever, IT is required in order to make sure the integration is done correctly without breaking any of the downstream applications, data is secure in the cloud, and the most critical data governance is addressed.
-The application upgrade moved to the vendor.
+The application upgrade was moved to the vendor.
 New integration will require IT help to understand the integration APIs of the application and build new ones that are agnostic to the application.
 IT will have to guarantee the delivery of the information.

 Get the latest version quicker

 Every application needs to be on the latest and most secure version of the software.
 This is accomplished by the SaaS provider like clockwork.
 Normally with an on-premise implementation, an upgrade to the latest version may take several months to achieve.
 SaaS providers will do the upgrade to the latest version as soon as it is released, getting the business user the latest features in the product.